-A. All sSubdivision applications shall contain a surface drainage plan with profiles and cross sections designed by a State of Maine registered professional engineer.
-This plan shall show ditches, culverts, easements and other proposed improvements with a statement in writing attached to the drainage plan indicating that the proposed Subdivision will not create erosion, drainage or runoff problems either in the Subdivision or in adjacent properties, and properly executed easements as required by the Planning Board Board shall be filed with the Planning Board Board.
+A. All subdivision applications shall contain a surface drainage plan with profiles and cross sections designed by a State of Maine registered professional engineer.
+This plan shall show ditches, culverts, easements and other proposed improvements with a statement in writing attached to the drainage plan indicating that the proposed subdivision will not create erosion, drainage or runoff problems either in the subdivision or in adjacent properties, and properly executed easements as required by the Planning Board shall be filed with the Planning Board.
+The plan shall also contain a soil erosion and sediment control plan containing the endorsement of the Cumberland County Soil and Water Conservation District.

-B. Applications submitted pursuant to this chapter for projects which will expose more than 60,000 square feet of soil at one time or which will produce more than 10,000 square feet of additional impervious surface must include a storm water management plan submitted to the Planning Board Board for its review and approval.
+B. Applications submitted pursuant to this chapter for projects which will expose more than 60,000 square feet of soil at one time or which will produce more than 10,000 square feet of additional impervious surface must include a storm water management plan submitted to the Planning Board for its review and approval.